Masters-Project-University-of-Leeds/MedLedger-XRPL/README.md

-# 🏥 MedLedger XRPL - FHIR Implementation using XRPL Blockchain
+# 🏥 MedLedger XRPL - FHIR Implementation using XRPL

 > 🎓 Collaboration: This project is currently undergoing active development in collaboration with professors from the University of Leeds, United Kingdom.